lainio/err2/README.md

 - 0.2, code generation for type helpers
 - 0.3, `Returnf` added, not use own transport type anymore but just `error`
 - 0.4, Documentation update
-- 0.5, Go modules are in use now (current)
+- 0.5, Go modules are in use now
+- 0.6, `assert` package added (current)

 We will update this package when Go2 generics are released.
-There is a working version which uses Go generics.
+There is a working version which uses Go generics already.
+The switch will be prompt.
 We are also monitoring what will happen for the Go-native error handling and tune the library accordingly.